gwu-libraries/sfm-ui/docs/collections.rst

   * `Weibo timeline`_: Collects posts from the user and the user's friends
   * `Weibo search`_: Collects recent weibo posts by a user-provided search query
   * `Tumblr blog posts`_: Collects blog posts from specific Tumblr blogs
-  * `Collecting Web resources`_: Secondary collections of resources linked to or embedded in social media posts.

 .. _guide-twitter-user-timelines: